 The cost and availability of unsecured financing are materially affected by CSX's long-term credit ratings.
-CSX's credit ratings remained stable during 2017.
-As of December 2017 and December 2016, S&P's long-term rating on CSX was BBB+ (Stable), and Moody's was Baa1 (Stable).
+CSX's credit ratings remained stable during 2018.
+As of December 2018 and December 2017, S&P's long-term rating on CSX was BBB+ (Stable), and Moody's was Baa1 (Stable).
 Ratings of BBB- and Baa3 or better by S&P and Moody's, respectively, reflect ratings on debt obligations that fall within a band of credit quality considered to be investment grade.
-The Company is committed to maintaining an investment grade credit rating.
 If CSX's credit ratings were to decline to below investment grade levels, the Company could experience significant increases in its interest cost for new debt.
 In addition, a decline in CSX's credit ratings to below investment grade levels could adversely affect the market's demand, and thus the Company's ability to readily issue new debt.